stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 zone changes that fall between checkpoints.
 NOTIFY replaces scheduled scanning with a more efficient mechanism.

-In modern DNS infrastructure there are several new scanning based inefficiencies that did not exist at the time of the writing of
+In modern DNS infrastructure there are several new scanning-based inefficiencies that did not exist at the time of the writing of
 {{!RFC1996}}.